What should your top priorities be for managing your money? And what should you avoid?

 But even if there was enough money, it would still be a big challenge to manage it well because of the way you are paid, in three large chunks.
 Too many students spend their entire first term’s money within the first few weeks!

-- you have never had to buy everything you need, from cereal to beer, books to toothpaste.
+As a system, this doesn’t make sense.
+You have never had to buy everything you need, from cereal to beer, books to toothpaste.
 With little idea what you will spend in a “normal” week, it’s hard to make good choices in fresher’s week.

 Choose the right student bank account